|

 1923-1940 Alexander Cloth Dolls, 7-30" tall, all cloth dolls with mask

-face, side glancing painted eyes, yarn hair.
-Dolls are unmarked but clothing usually had a Madame Alexander tag.
+face, side glancing painted eyes, yarn hair, dolls are unmarked, original clothing had a Madame Alexander tag.
 Shown is

 Bobby Q doll.